Before you get started

 - Add creative sets to your video line items: Traffic video, overlay, redirects, and optional companion ads.

-Once video ads are running, use reporting to get detailed video reports.
+- Once video ads are running, you can use reporting to get detailed video reports.

 The first step in implementing Video Solutions is to decide how you want to target your video inventory.
 Most publishers choose to keep the same network design and incorporate additional ad unit levels or key-values to further define video inventory.